auth0/docs/articles/native-platforms/ios-swift/00-introduction.md

 **You're all set up to start integrating Auth0 in your app!** 🎉

-The tutorial guides contained in this section will teach you the different things you can do with it.
-It's recommendable that you follow them sequentially in order, as they are progressive and there is content that usually needs to be learned from previous tutorials.
+The tutorial guides contained in this section will teach you the different things you can do with Auth0 in iOS.
+It's recommendable that you follow them sequentially, as they are progressive: each guide teaches content that usually builds on previous tutorials.

+That said, we suggest you start with the [login tutorial](01-login)...

 Have fun!